-Can’t watch the video or prefer to read?
+Can’t watch the video or prefer to read about your email deliverability best practices?
 Check out the transcript:

 Suffering from poor deliverability can be a marketer’s nightmare.